jefftranter/68000/toolchain/README.md

 ```

 By default, the installation script installs to your ~/.local/bin dir so that the entire installation can be run without
 root rights.
-You can install to a different bin dir by prepending the make command with BIN_DIR=/path/to/your/bin/dir.
+You can install to a different bin dir by prepending the make command with INSTALL_DIR=/path/to/your/bin/dir.

 ### Uninstall
 ```shell script
 make gcc-uninstall
 ```

-Note that you have to specify the same binary install dir if you specified a custom BIN_DIR during installation.
+Note that you have to specify the same install dir if you specified a custom INSTALL_DIR during installation.

 ### Usage
 Once installed, you can use `m68k-elf-gcc` to compile your own programs to run on m68k hardware!
 Compilation is done by